 There are many support groups available that are experienced in helping families cope with a loss and work through their emotions associated with grieving.
-The phone book, hospitals, churches and the Internet are full of sources that are available to help.
+Hospitals, churches, and the internet are full of sources that are available to help.

 It is important to understand that grieving is a normal response.
 Grieving, however, should be managed so that activities of daily living and relationships among the survivors are able to be maintained.
 Misdirected anger and feelings of guilt and blame can be very detrimental to a family and marriage.
 Seeking out support groups and professional help may make the grieving process more manageable and have less long-lasting effects.

 No support group will be able to take away the hurt and sorrow, nor will they be able to magically end the grieving.
-Support groups will however, help you understand your emotions and meet others who have had similar experiences and learn what helped them through their toughest moments.
+Support groups will, however, help you understand your emotions, meet others who have had similar experiences, and learn what helped them through their toughest moments.

 Follow-up care is also an important task for support groups.
 Often, there is a lot of attention focused on the family in the first few months following the death, but there may be little support years down the road.
 Grief can recur years later.
-It may be triggered by a memory of he deceased, another child in the family or by an anniversary or birthday associated with the deceased.
-Follow-up care in the bereavement process is important to be able to detect recurrence of grief and to manage long-lasting effects of grief.
+It may be triggered by a memory of the deceased, another child in the family, or by an anniversary or birthday associated with the deceased.
+Follow-up care in the bereavement process is important to detect recurrence of grief and manage long-lasting effects of grief.
 Follow-up care may take place for months or years.